H4HWV2011/msjarvis-public-docs/thesis/03-mountainshares-dao.md

 The container count is not a static number — it reflects the live rebuild state and should be read as a range rather than a fixed figure.

+**Chapter status: CLOSED** — April 22, 2026 preflight gate 29/29.
+All governance
+services validated.
+Known warnings and TODOs are documented in §3.10.
+No blocking issues.

 ---

 ## 3.2 Live MountainShares Service Topology

-In the April 22, 2026 rebuild, the MountainShares governance tier is fully live on a leaner footprint than the April sealed baseline.
-The three public-facing MountainShares endpoints and their confirmed port assignments are:
+In the April 22, 2026 rebuild, the MountainShares governance tier is fully live and validated by the passing preflight gate.
+The `docker-compose.yml` validates cleanly.
+The following services are confirmed up and bound on their assigned host ports:

 ```
-jarvis-mountainshares-coordinator   127.0.0.1:8080->8080/tcp
+jarvis-mountainshares-coordinator   127.0.0.1:8080->8080/tcp  ✅ UP
   Primary community-facing coordinator UI — proposals, votes, stake views

-jarvis-dao-governance               127.0.0.1:8082->8082/tcp
+jarvis-dao-governance               127.0.0.1:8082->8082/tcp  ✅ UP
   Governance API — receives, evaluates, and records MountainShares proposals
   under Appalachian constitutional constraints

-jarvis-community-stake-registry     127.0.0.1:8084->8084/tcp
+jarvis-community-stake-registry     127.0.0.1:8084->8084/tcp  ✅ UP
   Registry — maps MountainShares tokens and community identities to verifiable
   stake records in PostgreSQL and GBIM substrate

+jarvis-chroma                       127.0.0.1:8002->8000/tcp  ✅ UP
+  Primary vector store — semantic substrate for all DAO deliberations
 ```

 A dedicated token service is also live but runs as an internal microservice rather than a directly exposed host port:

 ```
-jarvis-ms-token-service             127.0.0.1:8088->8083/tcp
+jarvis-ms-token-service             127.0.0.1:8088->8083/tcp  ✅ UP (internal)
-  Token issuance and validation — internal only, behind Caddy/auth perimeter
+  Token issuance and validation — behind Caddy/auth perimeter
   Host port 8083 is reserved; token service is not directly externally accessible
 ```